pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

 - Now here's a next type of TupleTableSlot: A BufferHeapTupleTableSlot.
-- Whereas a HeapTupleTableSlot is stored in palloc'd memory, a BufferHeapTupleTableSlot is stored in our disk buffer.
+- Whereas a HeapTupleTableSlot is stored in palloc'd memory, a BufferHeapTupleTableSlot is stored in our disk buffer: `shared_buffers` from `postgresql.conf`.
 - In fact the HeapTuples you get from syscache are examples of this.
 - For these tuples we need to take & release buffer pins, not alloc & free memory.
   - A pin says "Don't throw this buffer page away; I'm using it!"
   - Like you're pinning it in place.
-- Looking at tuples in the buffer cache is sort of the normal case, but this is maybe the most complicated.
+- Looking at tuples in the buffer cache is sort of the normal case, but this is maybe the most complicated slot type.
   You can see it's a "subclass" of `HeapTupleTableSlot`, just with a pointer to its buffer.

 - The executor will use these all over the place.